amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

 I’m a Data & Applied Scientist at Microsoft.
-I'm part of the Knowledge platform team where i focus on data management issues related to the Satori knowledge graph.
-My research is in the area of data platform and analytics.
+I'm part of the Knowledge platform team where i focus on data platform and analytics issues of knowledge graphs.
 I'm interested in creating scalable systems and techniques for mining and exploring web-scale graphs.

 I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
 Prior to joining Microsoft, I was a Staff Research Engineer at IBM Egypt.
 I’ve also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!.

 ## Research Interests
 * Data Management
-* Data Mining & Analytics
+* Data Analytics
-* Query Processing and Optimization
+* Artificial Intelligence

 ## News
 * **January 2019:** Our paper titled ["BioNetApp: An Interactive Visual Data Analysis Platform for Molecular Expressions"](https://www.researchgate.net/publication/331290263_BioNetApp_An_interactive_visual_data_analysis_platform_for_molecular_expressions) has been accepted in PLOS-ONE journal